goudr554/studyplanner/README.md

 ->Data Persistence:

-Saves your study plan in the browser's localStorage
-No database required, everything works locally
+It Saves your study plan in the browser's localStorage we have not used any  database , everything works locally

-->How to use the application:

-Save the three files (HTML, CSS, and JavaScript) with the names index.html, styles.css, and script.js respectively Make sure they're in the same directory
-Open the index.html file in your browser

-The application has a clean, responsive design with a limited set of intuitive buttons, making it easy to use on any device.
-Let me know if you'd like any adjustments or have questions about how it works!